microsoft/nni/docs/QuickStart.md

 **Three things required to do when using NNI**

-1. Give a `Search Space` file in json, includes the `name` and the `range` of hyper-parameters you need to search.
+1. Give a `Search Space` file in json, includes the `name` and the `range` (discrete valued or continuous valued) of hyper-parameters you need to search.
 For example: [search_space.json][3]
-2. Prepare a `trial` in python, which define an individual attempt to `try a set of hyper-parameters` and return the result matrix.
+2. Prepare a `Trial` file in python, which define an individual attempt to `try a set of hyper-parameters` and return the result matrix.
 For example: [mnist.py][4]
-3. Define a `config` in yaml format below. which declare the path to SearchSpace and trial, also give information such as tuning algorithm, runtime and name arguments.
+3. Define a `Config` file in yaml, which declare the `path` to search space and trial, also give `other information` such as tuning algorithm, runtime and name arguments.

 *MNIST [config.yml][5] file we prepared:*